55 East 52nd Street, 23rd Floor

 Either Evercore Wealth or the client may terminate the Agreement at any time upon written notice to the other party, subject to the terms of the Agreement.
 Clients are responsible for paying for services rendered until the effective termination of the Agreement.
 If the client has paid fees in advance and terminates the agreement, Evercore Wealth will provide a pro-rated refund.

 For Evercore Wealth client discretionary accounts that have all or a portion of their assets invested in EWMCX, Evercore Wealth excludes the value of the EWMCX investment from the calculation of Evercore Wealth’s investment management fee.
-However, because Evercore Wealth is unable to adjust the fee charged by EWCMX and paid by Clients, it is possible that certain Evercore Wealth relationships that hold EWMCX may pay higher fees to EWMCX an Evercore Wealth affiliate, than those fees described on the standard investment management fee schedule or otherwise negotiated by Clients.
+However, because Evercore Wealth is unable to adjust the fee charged by EWMCX and paid by clients invested in EWMCX, it is possible that certain Evercore Wealth relationships that hold EWMCX may pay higher fees to EWMCX, an Evercore Wealth affiliate, than those fees described on the standard investment management fee schedule or otherwise negotiated by clients.

-Fees for stand-alone financial planning services are negotiated on a case by case basis.
-Such fees shall be mutually agreed upon by the client and Evercore Wealth.
+Financial planning services are generally included in the investment advisory services provided to clients.
+However, in cases where financial planning services are being provided on a stand-alone basis, such fees are negotiated on a case by case basis and shall be mutually agreed upon by the client and Evercore Wealth.

 Employees of Evercore Wealth and its affiliates who maintain accounts with Evercore Wealth for investment advisory services are offered discounted fees, and in some cases are not charged a fee.